-Each of us is integrally bound to each other in our daily operations and we are responsible to each other to know and follow the Code.
-If you are unsure what to do in a situation, you should seek help.
-If you have questions, ask them; if you have ethical concerns, raise them; if you observe problems, report them.
-To help you, we have implemented an anonymous Hotline (the "Hotline") for you to seek help and report problems.
-In addition, you can get answers and report problems to your supervisor or the Human Resources department. {The Hotline number and contact information for these resources is set forth in the "Questions & Reporting" section of this Code}.
+Each of us is bound to each other in our daily operations.
+We are responsible to each other to know and follow the Code.
+If you are unsure what to do in a situation, seek help.
+If you have questions, ask them.
+If you have ethical concerns, raise them.
+If you observe problems, report them.

+In some circumstances where it may seem impractical or uncomfortable to raise a matter with a member of management, we have implemented an anonymous hotline for you to seek help and report problems.

+The Hotline number is 833-778-5463.